SportsIn-dev/.github/profile/README.md

 We are almost there: the mobile application MVP is done, and the web application MVP is 90% done.

-You can check our webiste here: [SportsIn website](https://sportsin.app/) (still only in Portuguese, I know.
+You can check our website here: [SportsIn website](https://sportsin.app/) (still only in Portuguese, I know.
 Working on that).

 <!--